Peter Paul Lefevere

-Peter Paul Lefevere, or Lefebre (April 30, 1804 – March 4, 1869), was a 19th-century Belgian born bishop of the Catholic Church in the United States.
-He was a missionary priest in the states of Missouri, Illinois and Iowa before he served as coadjutor bishop of the Diocese of Detroit in the state of Michigan from 1841-1869.
+Peter Paul Lefevere, or Lefebre (April 30, 1804 – March 4, 1869), was a 19th-century Belgian-born bishop of the Catholic Church in the United States.
+He was a missionary priest in the states of Missouri, Illinois and Iowa before he served as coadjutor bishop of the Diocese of Detroit in the state of Michigan from 1841 to 1869.

 Early life and ministry

 Pierre-Paul Lefevere was born in Roeselare (French: Roulers), West Flanders, Belgium to Charles and Albertine (Muylle) Lefevere.
 He was educated in Paris at the Lazarist seminary, and left for the United States in 1828 where he completed his studies for the priesthood at The Barrens in Perryville, Missouri.
 He was ordained a priest in St. Louis, Missouri by Bishop Joseph Rosati in 1831.
 His first appointment was to New Madrid, Missouri but was transferred after a few months to Salt River.
 The parish territory included mission stations in northern Missouri, western Illinois and southern Iowa.
 His health was affected by the extent of his work, and in 1841 he returned to Europe to rest.